liip/drifter/docs/migrations.md

 ## Version 1.0.0

+### Ansible version and `ansible_local`

+Changes were made to the roles that requires to use of at least the version 1.9.0 of `ansible`.
+This means Debian stable users have to install `ansible` via the [Backports](https://backports.debian.org/Instructions/) if they don't want to use the `ansible_local` provisioner.

+Also, the default is now `ansible_local` also for LXC and the Vagrant version was bumped to 1.8.4 in this case to get rid of the bug that caused issues before.
+This is the new recommanded provisioner.

 ### Old Vagrantfile format

 The support for the old Vagrantfile format has been removed in this version.
 You should follow the steps detailed in the